tomedunn/the-finished-book/_theory/xp-and-encounter-balancing/xp-and-encounter-balancing.md

 The diagonal terms in Eqn. \eqref{eq:effective-difficulty-xp}, when $$i = j$$, are clearly the individual XP values for each PC (NPC) in the encounter, but what about the off-diagonal terms, when $$i \neq j\,$$?

-To understand this better, consider the diagram in Fig. <a href="#fig:xp-encounter-diagram" class="fig-ref">3</a> (below), which gives a graphical representation of the right-hand side of Eqn. \eqref{eq:effective-difficulty-xp} for an encounter with three enemy NPCs.
+To understand this better, consider the diagram in Fig. \figref{fig:xp-encounter-diagram} (below), which gives a graphical representation of the right-hand side of Eqn. \eqref{eq:effective-difficulty-xp} for an encounter with three enemy NPCs.

 <figure id="fig:xp-encounter-diagram">
     {% include_relative fig-xp-encounter-diagram-small.html %}
     {% include_relative fig-xp-encounter-diagram-large.html %}
-    <figcaption>Figure 3: Graphical representation of the RHS of Eqn. \eqref{eq:effective-difficulty-xp} for and encounter with three NPCs.</figcaption>
+    <figcaption>Graphical representation of the RHS of Eqn. \eqref{eq:effective-difficulty-xp} for and encounter with three NPCs.</figcaption>
 </figure>

 The area of each square, $$\XP_{ij} \propto \eHP_{i} \cdot \eDPR_{j}$$, represents how much XP it contributes to the difficulty of the encounter.
 The white regions represent the XP of each NPC individually, and the remaining XP, colored blue and red, represents the XP added to the encounter due to the NPCs being in a group.

 Focusing on just the first column, the meaning of this additional XP becomes clear.
 Moving from bottom to top, the first square, $$\XP_{1,1} \propto \eHP_{1} \cdot \eDPR_{1}$$, is the individual XP for NPC 1 and represents the damage they can be expected to do in the time it takes the PCs to defeat them.
 The second square, $$\XP_{2,1} \propto \eHP_{2} \cdot \eDPR_{1}$$, represents the extra damage NPC 1 can be expected to do in the time it takes the PCs to defeat NPC 2.
 Finally, the third square, $$\XP_{3,1} \propto \eHP_{3} \cdot \eDPR_{1}$$, represents the extra damage NPC 1 can be expected to do in the time it takes the PCs to defeat NPC 3.

 Of course, if NPC 1 is defeated first then $$\XP_{2,1}$$ and $$\XP_{3,1}$$ shouldn't add to the encounter's difficulty.
-With this in mind, the blue region in Fig. <a href="#fig:xp-encounter-diagram" class="fig-ref">3</a> represents the additional XP added to the encounter when defeating the NPCs one at a time in the following order, NPC 3 $$\rightarrow$$ NPC 2 $$\rightarrow$$ NPC 1, while the red region represents the additional XP for defeating the NPCs in the opposite order.
+With this in mind, the blue region in Fig. \figref{fig:xp-encounter-diagram} represents the additional XP added to the encounter when defeating the NPCs one at a time in the following order, NPC 3 $$\rightarrow$$ NPC 2 $$\rightarrow$$ NPC 1, while the red region represents the additional XP for defeating the NPCs in the opposite order.

-Looking at Fig. <a href="#fig:xp-encounter-diagram" class="fig-ref">3</a>, it's clear that areas of the red and blue regions are not equal in this example.
+Looking at Fig. \figref{fig:xp-encounter-diagram}, it's clear that areas of the red and blue regions are not equal in this example.
 This means the difficulty of the encounter depends on the order the NPCs are defeated in!

 Applied more generally, this means the XP added to an encounter's difficulty by the encounter multiplier accounts for the extra damage dealt by some of the NPCs while the PCs are focusing their attention on others.
 This explains why the DMG applies the encounter multiplier to groups of NPCs fought at the same time but not to encounters where multiple NPCs fought one after the other.